CLI Reference

 FlagDescriptionValuesDefault

---configMerge an additional config file (highest precedence layer)path
+--configMerge an additional config file (highest precedence layer)

---targetExecute command against a configured target (local or remote)string
+--targetExecute command against a configured target (local or remote)

 --log-levelSet log level for file loggingerror, warn, info, debug, trace